The Founder Bottleneck: Why Growth Stalls Without an Executive Assistant

 When leaders stop managing every message, they unlock time for high-value decisions.

-A strong communications coordinator becomes the bridge between leadership and operations.
+A strong executive assistant or communications VA becomes the bridge between leadership and operations.

 This structure allows the company to grow without overwhelming its leadership team.